 Dharahara (Bhimsen Tower)Completely Destroyed.
 (Located outside Durbar Square) Dharahara or Bhimsen tower was a nine-storey building constructed in 1832.
 On a (rare) clear day it offered views across the city.
-Currently involved in gridlock discussions about wether to turn the area into a shipping zone or historical area.
+Currently involved in gridlock discussions about whether to turn the area into a shopping zone or historical area.
 Reconstruction was completed in 2021.

 Temples/buildings that survived the earthquake in Kathmandu Durbar Square

 Kumari House, Bimaheshwor Temple, Kabindradpur Sattal, House of the Priest, Kal Bhairab, Kabindra, Mahhendreshwar Temple, Taleju Temple, Vishnu & Indraha Temples and Jagannath Temple are all still standing safe.
 The inner palace was re-opened in 2017 but remains partially damaged..